360 Degree Accessibility Testing, Part 1: Why a Consistent Methodology is Critical in Accessibility Testing

 3) Ensuring that testing includes users with disabilities who actively use assistive technology.

-Posts in this series will include:
+Posts in this series include:

 Stay tuned for a series that we think will be informative and helpful.
 Best of all, we’ll do all the heavy lifting — no hoisting required from you!